 - 2 Tbsp dark sesame oil

-1 Put the chicken broth in a medium sized saucepan.
-Add the rice and wild rice, bring to a boil, reduce heat to low, cover.
-Let cook for 40 minutes.
-Remove from heat.
-Cool completely.
+1 Cook the rice: Put the chicken broth in a medium sized saucepan.
+Add the wild rice and bring to a boil, reduce heat to low, cover.
+Let cook for 25 minutes.

-2 Heat a small skillet on medium high heat.
+2 Toast the pine nuts: Heat a small skillet on medium high heat.
 Add the pine nuts.
 Cook, stirring frequently, until lightly toasted.
 Remove pine nuts from pan and let cool.

-3 Whisk together the olive oil, red wine vinegar, sugar, and sesame oil.
+3 Make the dressing: Whisk together the olive oil, red wine vinegar, sugar, and sesame oil.

-4 In a large bowl gently mix together the cooled cooked rice, chopped celery, green onions, peas, dried cranberries, pine nuts, and dressing.
+4 Toss rice with salad ingredients and dressing: In a large bowl gently mix together the cooled cooked rice, chopped celery, green onions, peas, dried cranberries, pine nuts, and dressing.
 Add salt and pepper to taste, if needed.

 Chill completely before serving.